Secure CMS Template: Exploring the checking of key-value pairs and member existence in structures

 {% endif %}

-containThe filter is also powerful when dealing with strings and arrays.
+containThe filter is also powerful when handling strings and arrays.
 For example, check if a piece of text contains a certain word:

 {% set welcomeText = "欢迎使用安企CMS(AnQiCMS)" %}